Nonrepetitive Colouring via Entropy Compression: Subdivision Proof

 \end{proof}

-A Dyck word $d$ is said to be \DEF{special} if $d$ does not contain $0110110$ as a substring.
+A Dyck word $d$ is \DEF{special} if $d$ does not contain $0110110$ as a substring.
 The following crude upper bound on the number of such words will be used in our proof of Theorem~\ref{thm:Subdivision}.